How To Breastfeed Twins.

 Nurse the babies at the same time.

 What I mean by this is nurse one, then immediately nurse the other.
 The one piece of advice I heard all the time after telling people about the girls was to get them on a schedule.
 I am all about having a reliable pattern to our days, so getting the girls on a schedule was a huge goal of mine.
 Well, that can never happen if they are eating at all different times.
 Eating at different times means sleeping at different times.
 Having one newborn is chaotic enough, I didn’t want to have to deal with two completely different schedules.
 Luckily newborns are very sleepy, so the girls didn’t usually notice one was eating and one wasn’t.
 Plus they got used to having a slight offset in their eating (about 15-30 minutes) which actually made nighttime feedings earlier.
 I couldn’t promise that one baby would want to eat just because her sister did, but I would at least offer.
+(Learn how to actually get both babies into position when you are alone here: The Logistics of Breastfeeding Twins On Your Own.)

 This is important to establish and keep up supply, especially in the early days.
 I think it is even more important with twins.
 As I said it is hard to keep newborns awake to eat, which makes it hard for them to get a full feeding.
 This leads to them being hungry again sooner, which leads to you doing nothing but feeding your baby all day.
 And yes, I am saying to do that with two babies.
 But just as it is hard to keep a newborn awake to eat, it is even harder knowing that a second baby is waiting to eat too.
 At least for me, it was tough mentally to know my baby was waiting to eat.
 If the girl I was nursing went to sleep and wouldn’t wake up, I would switch to the other girl, even if the first maybe should have had more.
 I don’t mean that I let the girls go hungry or not eat enough, just that they didn’t eat enough to last three hours.
 They would need to eat sooner than that.
 (Three hours is the common length of time you hear to have between feedings.)
 Knowing I had two to feed and not wanting to have hungry crying babies, I tried to stay ahead of the big hunger and fed them every two to two and half hours.
 Yes, you really do just feed babies all day.
 For me, the mental part of that was hardest.
 But settle in, line up some shows on the DVR, and try to enjoy all the couch time.
 It feels like forever while you are at this stage, but it really is just a couple of weeks.